Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Usage

-* M309 Pn Saaa:bbb
+* M309 Pn Saaa:bbb Tddd:eee:fff Aggg

 ### Parameters

 * **Pn** Tool number
-* **Saaa:bbb:ccc...** Feedforward coefficients.
+* **Saaa:bbb:ccc...** Feedforward PWM coefficients.
 The number of coefficients provided must equal the number of heaters configured for the tool when it was created (see M563).
+* **Tddd:eee:fff...** Feedforward temperature increase coefficients.
+The number of coefficients provided must equal the number of heaters configured for the tool when it was created (see M563).
+Supported in RRF 3.6.0-beta.2 and later.
+* **Aggg** Feedforward advance time in milliseconds, maximum 100.
+RRF will attempt to apply the temperature and PWM adjustment this time in advance of the start of the corresponding move.
+This advance time may not always be achieved, for example when commencing movement from standstill.
+Supported in RRF 3.6.0-beta.2 and later.

 ### Notes

 * If the P parameter is not provided, the current tool is assumed.
 If the S parameter is not provided, the existing coefficients are reported.
 * The units of S are PWM fraction (on a scale of 0 to 1) per mm/sec of filament forward movement.
+* The units of T are degrees Celsius per mm/sec of filament forward movement.
 * This feature is intended for high flow hot ends or pellet extruders.
-It's not needed on regular hot ends with a 0.4mm or similar size nozzle where the temperature drop caused by extrusion is less than 1C.
+It's not normally needed on regular hot ends with a 0.4mm or similar size nozzle where the temperature drop caused by extrusion is less than 1C.
 * Feedforward is not applied to nonprinting moves, i.e. extruder moves only, with no other movement parameters.
 Typically these are retract, reprime, and filament loading moves.
 * For calibration and examples, see the [heater feedforward](/User_manual/Connecting_hardware/Heaters_tuning#heater-feedforward) section of the 'Tuning the heater temperature control' wiki page.